 Another great way to add in some Christmas elements to your bedroom is to splurge on a Christmas sign.
 There are of course several custom laser cut signs that you can find on Etsy that are darling but you’d be surprised at all the cute signs that you can find at T.J.
 Maxx or Home Goods.

-I purchased my sign on Etsy and I just love it!
-It’s hand-painted too so I love the look and feel of having something custom made.
+I got my Silent Night sign that is above my kid’s photos from The Handmade Sign Company and I just love it!
+It’s laser cut and I love the look and feel of having something custom made.

 Add a Little Each Year